Ashenoy64/HPMP/README.md

-# High-Performant Music Player
+# HPMP

-Welcome to the High-Performant Music Player project!
+Welcome to the HPMP a music player application!
 This web application aims to provide you with a fast and enjoyable music listening experience.

-## Features

-- **High Performance**: We prioritize speed and efficiency to deliver a seamless music playback experience.

-- **User-Friendly**: The player is designed with ease of use in mind, ensuring a hassle-free music discovery and listening process.

-- **Library**: Access a vast music library with a diverse range of tracks and genres.

 ## Getting Started